 The Kiwanis club of Ann Arbor began raising money through an annual rummage thrift sale in 1927.
 Sales were held mostly at the National Guard Armory several times each year until 1968.
 We bought a building in 1966 located at 200 S. First Street, at the corner of First and Washington Streets, for club activities and the Kiwanis Thrift Sale.
 In 1990 the Kiwanis Thrift Sale started weekly hours on Saturdays 9 to noon.
 Starting in 2000, we were provided temporary use of two different warehouses to support the growing Kiwanis Thrift Sale.
 After 50 years our Kiwanis Thrift Sale needed a larger building and purchased the current building on Staebler Road in 2014.
 In 2017 the Kiwanis downtown Ann Arbor building was sold and all Kiwanis Club of Ann Arbor activities and its weekly Kiwanis Thrift Sale moved to its current much larger location at 100 N. Staebler Road at the corner of W. Jackson Road, Ann Arbor.
 Prior to the COVID-19 pandemic in 2020 our Sale was opened on both Friday and Saturday mornings, The Kiwanis Thrift Sale opened Saturdays only from September 19 through November 14, 2020.
 However on November 21, 2020, the Kiwanis Thrift Sale again temporary closed due to an abundance of caution and concern due to COVID-19 we closed for a total of 27 weeks in 2020-2021.
-First, the Kiwanis Thrift Sale reopened on Saturdays only as of April 3, 2021 from 9am to 1pm.
+First, the Kiwanis Thrift Sale reopened on SATURDAYS only on April 3, 2021, from 9am to 1pm.
 In addition effective May 21, 2021, Kiwanis Thrift Sale on FRIDAYS also re-started with hours from 9am to 1pm.
 So once again we will be open for sales on BOTH FRIDAYS and SATURDAYS.
 DROP OFF DONATIONS from the public are restarting on May 29, 2021, for Saturdays ONLY from 9am to noon.
 It’s great to be back.
 As always the safety of our volunteers, members, staff, and customers continues to be important to us.
 Thank you for your understanding and on-going support throughout the years.

 Warm The Children Program.